tmhakim/tmhakim/README.md

 ## About Me

-I’m steadily building my skills and maintaining Android ROM projects.
-Each commit is a step forward.
+Retired ROM Maintainer

-- Working on device trees and kernels for many Custom ROMs
+- I used to work on device trees and kernels for many Custom ROMs
-- Exploring Android internals patiently.
+- I have Explored Android internals patiently.
 - Based in UAE, originally from India.

 ---